xoBalt/CYBR-4580/README.md

 This project seeks to address these concerns by creating a point-to-point stream splitting mechanism for channeling data to protect it while in motion.
 This will take advantage of using multiple communication routes in parallel.
 As such, any potential attackers will either observe at most a meaningless fraction of the data being sent or be discouraged from attacking by the prospect of compromising multiple lines of communication.
 This will also provide hardening against infrastructure collapse as the system will be already prepared to swap to different data channels.
 Beyond the security and redundancy benefits, this project will also seek to increase bandwidth through the simultaneous use of multiple data links.
 A plethora of industries would reap the benefits of such software including national security, maritime telecommunication, healthcare, and more.

 The goal of this project is to develop and prototype an interface which may be deployed across organization locations.
 More specifically our goals are to provide an interface that will:
- * dynamically add and remove communication channels,
+ * Dynamically add and remove communication channels
- * split streams between multiple data links,
+ * Split streams between multiple data links
- * ensure data encryption,
+ * Ensure data encryption
- * provide increased bandwidth,
+ * Provide increased bandwidth
- * and test for communication quality.
+ * Test for communication quality

 ## Proposed Project Timeline